DGretta/Music/modular/divkid_ochd_and_expander_guide.md

 - **What it does:** Controls speed of ALL 8 LFOs simultaneously
 - **Musical result:** From 160Hz (audio rate) down to 25-minute cycles
 - **Sweet spot:** 12 o'clock = vibrato/tremolo speeds (3-7Hz)
+- **Interconnection Teaching:** The Rate knob demonstrates a fundamental principle that appears everywhere in analog synthesis - the relationship between timing and frequency.
+When you understand how ochd's Rate knob controls eight parallel oscillators at fixed ratios, you understand how envelope generators work (ADSR shares one clock), how clock dividers create polyrhythms, and why LFO relationships matter across modules.
+This is RC time constant behavior - resistor-capacitor networks that appear in filters (frequency selection), envelopes (timing control), and oscillators (pitch generation).
+Ochd's Rate knob teaches the same physics underlying all analog timing in synthesis.

 ### **2. CV Input + Attenuverter (Ochd)**
 - **What it does:** External control over Rate, can also create waveshaping
 - **Musical result:** Positive CV = faster LFOs, Negative CV = stalls/holds LFOs
 - **Pro tip:** Patch an LFO output back into CV input for feedback waveshaping!
+- **Interconnection Teaching:** The attenuverter teaches voltage control fundamentals that define modular synthesis - controlling both amplitude (how much signal) and polarity (signal direction).
+This principle appears in every CV utility: mixers scale voltages, offsets shift them, attenuators reduce them.
+The feedback waveshaping capability reveals how analog circuits transform signals through interaction - the same principle powers waveshapers, distortion circuits, and all nonlinear processing.
+Understanding ochd's feedback teaches why Maths creates complex envelopes, why oscillators interact musically, and how signal interaction creates relationships rather than simple addition.

 ### **3. Expander Sections (If you have the Expander)**
 - **Section 1:** Full Wave Rectifiers - unipolar, double-speed versions of LFOs 1,3,5,7
 - **Section 2:** Min/Max Logic - combines LFOs 2+3 and 6+7 for complex shapes
 - **Section 3:** Cascading Triggers - rhythmic triggers from the left-side LFOs
 - **Section 4:** 4-Bit DACs - stepped random voltages ("slow noise")
+- **Interconnection Teaching:** The Expander transforms simple signals through mathematical operations.
+Full Wave Rectification appears in precision rectifier modules and audio interfaces.
+Min/Max logic is Boolean operations - the same circuits power logic modules and sequencers.
+DACs are the inverse of ADCs found in samplers and audio interfaces.
+Understanding these operations teaches how ALL signal processing works: take simple signals, apply mathematical transformations, create complexity.
+Every sophisticated synthesis system follows this pattern: minimize source count, maximize processing sophistication.

 ---